raymondji/commitstack/README.md

 ## Naming

-Inspired by one of my favourite League of Legends characters, Nasus :)
+Inspired by one of my favourite League of Legends champions, Nasus :)

 ## Comparison with other tools